tvsnarayana/tech-interview-handbook/design/README.md

 ## Flow

-a.
-Understand the problem and scope:
+**A. Understand the problem and scope:**

-- define the use cases, with interviewer's help
+- Define the use cases, with interviewer's help
-- suggest additional features
+- Suggest additional features
-- remove items that interviewer deems out of scope
+- Remove items that interviewer deems out of scope
-- assume high availability is required, add as a use case
+- Assume high availability is required, add as a use case

-b.
-Think about constraints:
+**B. Think about constraints:**

-- ask how many requests per month
+- Ask how many requests per month
-- ask how many requests per second (they may volunteer it or make you do the math)
+- Ask how many requests per second (they may volunteer it or make you do the math)
-- estimate reads vs. writes percentage
+- Estimate reads vs. writes percentage
-- keep 80/20 rule in mind when estimating
+- Keep 80/20 rule in mind when estimating
-- how much data written per second
+- How much data written per second
-- total storage required over 5 years
+- Total storage required over 5 years
-- how much data read per second
+- How much data reads per second

-c.
-Abstract design:
+**C. Abstract design:**

-- layers (service, data, caching)
+- Layers (service, data, caching)
 - infrastructure: load balancing, messaging
-- rough overview of any key algorithm that drives the service
+- Rough overview of any key algorithm that drives the service
-- consider bottlenecks and determine solutions
+- Consider bottlenecks and determine solutions

 Source: https://github.com/jwasham/coding-interview-university#system-design-scalability-data-handling